featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 * `Patient temperature`: for which bucketing such as low, normal, fever may be derived
 * `Patient Blood pressure`: for which bucketing such as hypotension, normal, hypertension may be derived
 * `Car location`: for which highway may be detected, high acceleration or high deceleration may be flagged
-* `Amount`: for which stats crossed with other categorical columns may be applied or daily, weekly, monthly time series may be derived.
+* `Amount`: for which stats grouped by categorical columns may be applied, or daily, weekly, monthly time series may be derived.

 #### Nodes of the Categorical type